dgaydukov/cert-aws/sa/README.md

 https://habr.com/ru/news/t/484264
 -----------------------------------------------------------------------------------------------------------------------
 print sap cert
-remove security folder - have 1 for sa & security specialty add sites that helped to prepare to cert for java/spring/aws print all certs with details & marks move all java stuff into data analytics
+add sites that helped to prepare to cert for java/spring/aws print all certs with details & marks move all java stuff into data analytics